-If your market penetration rate is currently low, don’t despair — that means there are plenty of opportunities to expand your reach.
+Here’s the formula to calculate market penetration rate: If your market penetration rate is currently low, don’t despair — that means there are plenty of opportunities to expand your reach.
 A low market penetration rate might indicate a need to revisit your ideal customer profile (ICP) and/or your specific sales strategies.

 4. Quota Attainment

 This sales metric is likely familiar to most sales professionals.

 Sales quota attainment measures how close a sales rep or sales team comes to meeting their sales goals.
 It is usually measured per month, per quarter, or per year.